-The State of Illinois has low interest loans available, up to $50,000, for small businesses that employ less than 50 workers and generated less than $3 Million in revenue in 2019.
+The State of Illinois has low-interest loans available, up to $50,000, for small businesses that employ less than 50 workers and generated less than $3 Million in revenue in 2019.
 Information related to this program can be found on the State’s website linked here.

-Following, are specific links to COVID-19 related webpages for local utilities:
+The following are specific links to COVID-19 related webpages for local utilities:

 Village Alcohol Sales Authorization for Restaurants

-Consistent with directives from the Illinois Liquor Control Commission, Lincolnwood’s Liquor Control Commissioner will issue a Rider to each eligible restaurant liquor license holder to authorize the sale of bottles of wine and beer along with a meal prepared on the licensed premise for carry-out and curb-side pickup orders.
+Consistent with directives from the Illinois Liquor Control Commission, Lincolnwood’s Liquor Control Commissioner will issue a Rider to each eligible restaurant liquor license holder to authorize the sale of bottles of wine and beer along with a meal prepared on the licensed premise for carry-out and curbside pickup orders.
 This Rider is required to sell alcohol in this manner, will be issued at no cost, and will remain in effect until restaurants are able to resume normal operations as authorized by the State.
-Please see attached document here here for important information describing this authorization, and providing a Rider that must be completed and submitted to authorize such liquor sales.
+Please see attached document here for important information describing this authorization, and providing a Rider that must be completed and submitted to authorize such liquor sales.

 Sales Tax Payment